 The results?
 These campaigns increased SQLs by 355% and brought in nearly four times as many opportunities.

 Growth is the winning metric.
-That means building a growth team is our priority for 2021.
+That means building a growth team is our priority.

 If you don’t have the budget or know-how to hire a growth team, an outsourced growth partner, like Lean Labs, is your solution.